braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 Then, use the available filters to select which behaviors in that time frame constitute churn.
 For this case, select “Last Used App.”
 The time window automatically matches the one selected above.
 Any other filters you select will do the same.
 Note that not all filters available in Braze segments will be available here.

 ## Step 3: Choose the Users you Want to Keep from Churning
 Although you can try to prevent churn as defined above in your entire population of users, the model will likely perform better if we narrow down the group of users we want to prevent from churning with some criteria.
 Think about the specific users who mean the most to you that you’d like to retain and define them here.
-For example, we might want to retain users who first used the app within the last 6 months or have ever made a purchase.
+For example, we might want to retain users who first used the app more than a month ago or have ever made a purchase.

+{% alert note %}
-Note that for the beta period of Predictive Churn, the model will only score up to the first 5 million users that fit the above criteria.
+During the beta of Predictive Churn, the Retainable Users audience cannot exceed 5 million users.
+{% endalert %}

 For filters that begin with “Last...” like Last Used App and Last Made Purchase, the time window to look back for these filters cannot exceed 30 days - the # of days of the window specified in the Churn Definition.
 For example, if your Churn definition has a window of 14 days, the time window for the “Last...” filters cannot exceed 30 - 14 = 16 days.